Time-Series Registration

 This bidirectional approach helps maintain temporal coherence in the registration results.

-Key features: - Sequential registration of ordered image lists - Support for both ANTs and ICON registration backends - Optional use of prior transforms to initialize next registration - Configurable starting point in the time series - Returns all transforms and loss values for the entire series
+Key features: - Sequential registration of ordered image lists - Support for Greedy, ICON, and Greedy+ICON backends - Optional use of prior transforms to initialize next registration - Configurable starting point in the time series - Returns all transforms and loss values for the entire series

 Type: